RahulKumarJagat/Depscan/README.md

-Depscan

 ![Logo](logo.png)
     Depscan is a dependency scanner extension for Visual Studio Code that helps you identify vulnerabilities in your project's dependencies.
 It supports scanning dependencies for Python, Node.js, Rust, Go, Ruby, and C/C++ projects.